Menna2440/MCP_chat/README.md

 - **Context Aware**: Remembers your chat history and handles multiple sessions.
 - **Rename & Manage**: Organize your workspace by naming your chat sessions.

 ### 2. 🎨 Creativity & Graphics
 - **AI Image Generation**: Type what you want to see, and the AI will generate high-quality images.
 - **Smart Prompting**: Automatically refines your simple ideas into detailed artistic prompts.

 ### 3. 📂 File Intelligence
 - **PDF Extraction**: Reads and analyzes large PDF documents.
 - **Code & Text**: Supports snippets and text file ingestion for analysis.
+- **File Editing : Just drag and drop a CSV file.
+The AI can edit your file and return the edited.

 ---